 What Are You Saving For?

 The first question you need to answer is what you are saving the money for.
-Saving for a rainy day, the down payment on a house, or for retirement, all require different strategies and will ultimately dictate how much you’ll need to save.
+Saving for a rainy day, the down payment on a house, or for retirement, working toward becoming a millionaire, all require different strategies and will ultimately dictate how much you’ll need to save.
 So, take a moment to identify what it is you’re trying to save for.

 Next, you’ll want to put a dollar amount on your saving goal.
 Do you want to have $1,000 in the bank before the holidays?
 Do you want to have $15,000 saved up for a down payment on a new house in two years?
 Or do you want to have $500,000 in your retirement nest egg by age 50?
 These dollar amounts and time frames will help you come up with the answer of how much you should save with each paycheck.